particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Library updates 2025-11-02

+The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updated libraries.

 ### Location services updates 2025-10-31

 Documentation for using [location fusion on non-Tracker devices](/reference/tracker/location-fusion) has been updated.